t-taylor/t-taylor.github.io/content/blog/2024-07-21-golang-optimization.md

 +++
-title = "Golang Tricks for faster api throughput"
+title = "Golang memory streamlining for high throughput APIs"

 description = "Don't rely on the GC"